Quansight-Labs/ndindex/docs/indices/slices.md

 particular subset of my array".[^numpy-definition-footnote]

-[^numpy-definition-footnote]: This formulation actually isn't particularly helpful for formulating higher level slice formulas such as the ones used by ndindex either.
+[^numpy-definition-footnote]: This formulation actually isn't particularly
+    helpful for formulating higher level slice formulas such as the ones used by ndindex either.
+Plus it fails to account for [some of the details](clipping) discussed on this page.

 Instead, we shall examine slices by carefully going over all the various aspects of the syntax and semantics that can lead to confusion, and attempting